Coronavirus (COVID-19) and Franchising

-Legislative Updates on Coronavirus and Franchising:
+Legislative and Regulatory Updates on Coronavirus and Franchising:

 - Coronavirus Preparedness and Response Supplemental Appropriations Act, 2020 – (Updated March 21, 2020) On March 6, 2020 President Trump signed into law the Coronavirus Preparedness and Response Supplemental Appropriations Act (“CPRSAA”) .
 The Act provides $8.3 billion in emergency funding to government agencies, including the Small Business Administration (“SBA”).
 For the franchise community – franchisors, franchisee’s and all small businesses – the significance of this act is the supplemental funding that it provides to the SBA will be used by the SBA to provide Disaster Assistance Loans to Businesses Impacted by Coronavirus.
 For qualifying businesses these loans will charges an interest rate of 3.75%/ Depending on the location of your business, your state Governor must make a disaster relief declaration with the SBA.
 The following link is to the SBA Disaster Assistance in Response to Coronavirus page.
 Franchise Industry Perspective: In the past week State governors have been filing the appropriate declarations to allow businesses to start accessing these loans.
 While this assistance is a good start much more is needed – as the government bails out big banks and Wall Street much more is needed for Main Street!!